Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --chunk_flag

-Set to `true` to divide the genetic files into smaller chunks (specified by `--chunk-size`), which allows us to run the analysis in parallel for increased efficiency.
+Set to `true` to divide the genetic files into smaller chunks (specified by `--chunk-size`), which allows us to run the QC steps in parallel for increased efficiency.

 ## --chunk_size

-Specify the chunk size used to split the genetic files.
-The default value `30000`, meaning the genetic files will be split into chunks of 30000 SNPs.
+Specify the chunk size used to split the genetic files for genetic QC.
+The default value `30000`, meaning the genetic files will be split into chunks of 30,000 SNPs.

 ## --covarfile